 What will happen if I have to evacuate my home in an emergency?

-If evacuation is expected, emergency authorities will provide information about transportation and accommodation.
+Emergency authorities will provide information about transportation routes and accommodation.

 How can I prepare to evacuate in an emergency?